 The study of computer vision, graphics and robotics requires background in the concept of discrete signals, filtering, and elementary linear systems theory.
 Discrete signals are obtained by sampling continuous signals.

-Starting with a continuous time signal, students will review the concept of a discrete signal, the conditions under which a continuous signal is completely represented by its discrete version, and discuss the analysis and design of linear time-invariant systems.
-In particular, frequency selective filters in both discrete and continuous time domain will be developed.
-An accompanying lab will cover applications of the concepts covered in the lectures to practical problems such as speech and image processing.
+In this course, students review the concept of a discrete signal, the conditions under which a continuous signal is completely represented by its discrete version, linear time-invariant systems.

-The following topic will be covered

-- Continuous and discrete time signals
+- Continuous and discrete signals

 - Linear time-invariant systems

 - Fourier analysis in continuous time

 - Fourier analysis in discrete time

 - Sampling

+- Filtering, image enhancement

 - Laplace transform

 - Z transform

 - Linear feedback systems

-- Design of Continuous and discrete time frequency selective filters.
+- Random signals, image coding

+- Kalman filtering

+- Statistical pattern recognition